-Prepare topic wise quick problem solving tips and tricks and practice a lot of questions of each topic.
+Prepare topic wise quick problem-solving tips and tricks and practice a lot of questions of each topic.
 You can refer to popular websites and YouTube videos for practicing assorted topics.
 Make short notes of tips and tricks which you think you might forget.

 1.c General Awareness:

-It is for this reason that I would recommend going through at least previous 6 months current affairs notes/capsules available on banking examination related websites.
+It is for this reason that I would recommend going through at least the previous 6 months current affairs notes/capsules available on banking examination related websites.
 The factual nature of current affairs makes them very confusing, so make sure you revise them plenty of times.
 This will make sure that you score above average in this section.

-If you are a regular reader of newspaper, your knowledge of English will be more than enough for this section.
-The scoring in this section will depend more upon how much you practice as the options in this section are very confusing.
+If you are a regular reader of a newspaper, your knowledge of English will be more than enough for this section.
+The scoring in this section will depend more upon how much you practice as the options in this section is very confusing.
 However, you can work on your vocabulary and learn new words daily to increase your confidence level and thus the chances of scoring high in this section.
 But the key will be practice.
-Especially you need to practice the questions of arranging the sentences in an order so that it makes a meaningful passage.
+Especially you need to practice the questions of arranging the sentences in order so that it makes a meaningful passage.

 2. Implementation/ Putting your knowledge into practice

-Once you have learnt the basics of each section and the tips and tricks for QA and LR, it is time to implement your strategy by practicing as many questions as possible.
+Once you have learned the basics of each section and the tips and tricks for QA and LR, it is time to implement your strategy by practicing as many questions as possible.
 To start with, solve a few random questions of all sections from the question banks.
 You can also practice a few reasoning questions from the book – A modern approach to Verbal & Non-Verbal Reasoning by RS if you have time, though I did not do it.

-Note: A very important factor which decides your marks in Phase I is your decision to leave a question if it takes a long time to solve.
-Many a times the question will be very simple but involve long calculations.
-It is better to skip such question at the first instance and come back to them if time permits rather than clinging onto it thinking ‘how can I not attempt such a simple question’.
-Remember that apart from the subject knowledge, your time management skills play a key role in Phase I paper.
+Note: A very important factor that decides your marks in Phase I is your decision to leave a question if it takes a long time to solve.
+Many times the question will be very simple but involve long calculations.
+It is better to skip such a question at the first instance and come back to them if time permits rather than clinging onto it thinking ‘how can I not attempt such a simple question’.
+Remember that apart from the subject knowledge, your time management skills play a key role in the Phase I paper.